fbpx

-Because it’s Vienna’s top tourist attraction, you will benefit from a Schonbrunn Palace insider guide to Vienna’s most stunning castle.
+Because it's my home city's top tourist attraction, this Schönbrunn Palace insider guide to Vienna's most stunning castle will take you a step ahead.
 With millions of visitors per year the Hapsburg palace is a well-trodden path.
-To inspire your visit let me share my insider guide to pomp and stucco, hidden corners and insider experiences.
+To inspire your visit let me share my own guide to pomp and stucco, hidden corners and insider experiences.

 Why Is Schönbrunn Palace Important?